Complexity Gaming: Call of Duty

 On April 11, 2013, Complexity was the winner of Call of Duty: Black Ops II at ESWC 2013.

 On April 6, 2014, COL sold their Call of Duty team to Evil Geniuses.

 On January 12, 2018, Complexity returned to competitive Call of Duty after acquiring Christopher "Parasite" Duarte, Tyler "FeLo" Johnson, Jared "Nagafen" Harrell, and Jeremy "StuDyy" Astacio.
 Nagafen on was replaced eight days later on January 20 with former Enigma6 player Brandon "Dashy" Otell.
 The team performed poorly and Parasite, FeLo, and Nagefen were replaced with Doug "Censor" Martin, Rasim "Blazt" Ogresevic and former COL player Ricky "Ricky" Stacy.
 The new group secured a spot at the 2018 CWL Pro League.

 Counter Strike 2

-Complexity are leaving the CS2 discipline due to money problems.
+Complexity left the CS2 discipline in August 2025 due to financial issues.

 Valorant

 After failing to be selected for the new partnership leagues by Riot Games for the 2023 Valorant Champions Tour, Complexity announced they would be parting ways with their male roster.